MotorStorm: RC

-MotorStorm: RC is a 2012 racing video game by Evolution Studios and published by Sony Computer Entertainment for the PlayStation 3 and PlayStation Vita computer entertainment systems.
-The fifth and most recent game in the MotorStorm series.
+MotorStorm: RC is a 2012 racing video game developed by Evolution Studios and published by Sony Computer Entertainment for the PlayStation 3 and PlayStation Vita.
+It is the fifth and most recent game in the MotorStorm series and the first to be released for the PlayStation Vita.

 The game features 8 styles of vehicles, 4 returning areas from previous MotorStorm games, and has 16 tracks built out of them.
 The Pro-Am Expansion and the Carnival Expansion DLC, both released in 2012, add new tracks and vehicles to the game.
 The game features split screen multiplayer, cross-saving and a single purchase for both versions of the game.

 Reception

-MotorStorm: RC received "generally favorable" reviews, according to review aggregator Metacritic.
+MotorStorm: RC received "favourable" reviews on both platforms according to the review aggregation website Metacritic.

-Eurogamer gave the game an 8 out of 10, praising its use of instantaneous restarts, minimal loading times, fast pacing, and a dubstep soundtrack in order to create an engaging gameplay loop.
-GamesRadar similarly commended the fast-paced gameplay, cross-platform support, and pop-up challenge notices while lamenting the lack of online multiplayer, substantial car customization, and power-ups.
+Eurogamer praised the use of instantaneous restarts, minimal loading times, fast pacing, and a dubstep soundtrack in order to create an engaging gameplay loop.
 IGN called the title "refreshingly simple" while lauding its sharp handling model, live leaderboards, and amount of content.
 Pocket Gamer said that MotorStorm: RC was "...an extremely forward-thinking game in terms of simplicity of play, online connectivity, and pricing.
 Push Square stated that the title was "utterly essential" and said that it served as "...a successful test bed for one of the PlayStation Vita's most promising features", while saying that the social functions "...[brought] longevity to the package despite its meager price point."
 VideoGamer.com praised the addictive gameplay and deep handling model but found the game to be visually a bit rough on the Vita.

+The Digital Fix gave the Vita version nine out of ten, calling it "a fantastic example of a racing game, a handheld game and a fine example of how to use multiplayer without just having classic multiplayer."
+Digital Spy gave it four stars out of five, saying, "Who would have thought that a budget digital title would actually outshine some of the big guns of the PS Vita launch lineup?
+It's the perfect amalgamation of old and new that will please MotorStorm fans and the nostalgia brigade alike."
+Metro gave it eight out of ten, calling it "The most enjoyable MotorStorm game by far and arguably the best game on the PS Vita - or at the very least the best value for money."

+During the Academy of Interactive Arts & Sciences' 16th Annual D.I.C.E.
+Awards, the game was nominated for the "Racing Game of the Year" award, which went to Need for Speed: Most Wanted.